Trump-appointed judges now fill the country’s federal courts — and their rulings could restrict rights and freedoms for generations.

 Why It Matters

-Trump has packed federal courts with judges who have track records of restricting reproductive rights and overall health care access.
+Trump inherited over 100 open judgeships across the country when he took office, and even more vacancies opened up afterward.
+Trump packed these courts with many judges who have records of restricting reproductive rights and overall health care access.

 “[Trump’s judicial nominees] turn the clock back on years of work and effort that went into promoting judicial diversity.”

 What to expect next: These judges’ rulings could restrict rights for generations, including the right to access abortion.

 The Senate confirms Judge Amy Coney Barrett to the U.S. Supreme Court, sparking outrage